ZaydChaara/zaydchaara/README.md

 - 🔭 I’m a Software Engineer (Mostly backend in Angular/React)

-- 👨🏻‍💻 I’m currently working on BMC AIU Loaning Equipments Project
+- 👨🏻‍💻 I’m currently working on as Freelancer for Saudi/Malaysian companies

 - 🫶 With a love for Traveling 🗽, Food 🍱, and Working-out 🤸‍♂️.